Shreyan111/MERN-Expense-Tracker/README.md

 # ExpensesTracker_MERN_Stack_App
-In this project, we learnt how to make expense tracker application using Mongodb, Express, React and Node.
+In this project, we made expense tracker application using Mongodb, Express, React and Node.